Nissan India chief says 2017 market share target may be delayed

+** Shares of Gruh Finance Ltd jump as much as 8.06 pct to their highest since April 5

-NEW DELHI Nissan Motor Co's target to capture a 10 percent share of India's passenger vehicle market by 2017 may be delayed due to slumping domestic car sales in a slowing economy, the head of the Japanese automaker's local unit said on Wednesday.
+NEW DELHI, March 19 Nissan Motor Co's target to capture a 10 percent share of India's passenger vehicle market by 2017 may be delayed due to slumping domestic car sales in a slowing economy, the head of the Japanese automaker's local unit said on Wednesday.

 "We are reviewing our mid-term plan," Kenichiro Yomura, president of Nissan India, told Reuters.
 "I don't know.
 It could be later," he said, when asked if the company was on track to achieve its market share target for India.